puneet4840/Computer-Networking/README.md

 Real Life Examples:-

-1 - Imagine you are shopping online on amazon, As you browse different items and add them to your cart, a cookie is created is created to rember the items
+1 - Imagine you are shopping online on amazon, As you browse different items and add them to your cart, a cookie is created is created to rember the items in your cart.
+If you leave the site and come back later, the website can retrieve the cookie and your will still have the items you selected earlier.

+2 - When you login websites like Instagram or Gmail, acookie is created to remember your login session.
+When you open the same website again you don't need to login again directly redirecte to the homepage.